XRPLF/xrpl-dev-portal/content/tutorial-multisign.md

 Availability of Multi-Signing
 -----------------------------

-Multi-signing is built into `rippled` starting with [version 0.31.0](https://wiki.ripple.com/Rippled-0.31.0).
-Because multi-signing is a change in transaction processing, the change is due to be enabled by an **Amendment** to the Ripple Consensus Protocol.
-This Amendment must be approved by a consensus of validators showing consistent support for the feature over a period of time.
-For more information, see [Amendments](concept-amendments.html).
+Multi-signing has been enabled by an [**Amendment**](concept-amendments.html) to the Ripple Consensus Protocol since 2016-06-27.

-If you want to test multi-signing before it becomes available in the production network, or without risking real money, you can do so by running `rippled` in [stand-alone mode](concept-stand-alone-mode.html) with the MultiSign feature enabled.
-To enable multi-signing for testing, add the following stanza to your `rippled.cfg`:
+If you want to use multi-signing with `rippled` with a fresh ledger in [stand-alone mode](concept-stand-alone-mode.html), you must force the MultiSign feature to be enabled.
+You can check the status of the MultiSign amendment using the [`feature` command](reference-rippled.html#feature).

+To force the multi-signing feature to be enabled, add the following stanza to your `rippled.cfg`: <!--{# TODO: Link to rippled.cfg docs when those exist. #}-->

     [features]
     MultiSign